ga-wdi-boston/aws-s3-setup-guide/README.md

 ### Simple Storage Service (S3)

 S3 stores files you upload in `buckets`.
-A bucket is a top level namespace for your files.
+A bucket is a top-level namespace for your files.

 In the [S3](https://console.aws.amazon.com/s3) tab: